Environment illumination provided as standard in an

 desired program in the Autostart folder even up to your

-(By the way: Under Windows XP and Vista the magic word is
+(By the way: Under Windows XP and later the magic words are

 control userpasswords2.
 One must key it in at

-member of the same domain one can select user accounts without
+computers not being member of the same domain one can select user

 Experts at work - of course, nobody has grasped on the